deshaw/versioned-hdf5/docs/design.md

 f = h5py.File(...)
 file = VersionedHDF5File(f)

-# new_version and prev_version are strings corresponding the the version names
+# new_version and prev_version are strings corresponding to the version names
 # for the new and previous versions
 with file.stage_version(new_version, prev_version) as g:
     g['dataset'][0] = 1 # Modify a dataset from prev_version